Brandon Adams (boxer): Career

 In the same gym, Brandon eventually developed into a world class boxer under the tutelage of Hall of Fame trainer Dub Huntley, a trainer portrayed in the film Million Dollar Baby.
 "Dub would say I need to turn pro ASAP.
 I started training at 19, my first amateur fight was at 20, My first professional fight at 21.
 A feat nearly unheard of in the boxing industry.
 I was moving really fast because they believed in me," Adams said.
 "I went pro inside of two years, which is very unusual.
 Dub had multiple world champions and when he saw me train, he said I was ready to turn pro, he told me I would be a world champion."

 After years of victories, Adams earned his nickname "The Cannon," dominating several local showcases and accumulating an undefeated record in fights across the U.S. and Mexico.
 Gaining the attention of the boxing community, Adams was requested for training camps by boxing contenders Shawn Porter, Gennady Golovkin and Antonio Margarito.
 In 2013, he signed with Banner Promotions and in 2015, he participated in ESPN's nationally televised annual Boxcino Tournament.

 He ultimately finished runner-up in the tournament after a false blood doping accusation severely affected his training regiment, his ability to meet the required weight class, and his energy during the fight.
 A defeated fighter had falsely accused him of taking performance enhancers, which required Adams to be cleared by the Boxing Commission.
 After their independent blood tests cleared him to fight, he only had two days to lose twelve pounds.
 He accomplished this through the usage of sweat creams, sauna suits, and running.
 The extreme measures depleted his strength and caused him to lose the second round.

 Relegating to full recovery mode over the next few years, in 2018 Brandon was invited to join season 5 of the EPIX network television show The Contender.
 The show revived his career, leading to his victory over Shane Mosley Jr. for the show finale and championship.
 Unfortunately, Big Al died from a heart attack during this time.
 Although severely affected by Big Al's death, Adams fought on 29 June 2019 against Jermall Charlo in Houston, Texas.
 Airing on Showtime with big box office appeal, the fight marked Brandon's national debut with over one million expected viewers.
 Charlo won the fight on points, retaining the WBC middleweight title.

+In September 2025, Adams convincingly beat super welterweight contender Serhii Bohachuck for the second time.
+While the first victory was a come-from-behind knockout, the second victory was by a wide decision, with one judge scoring it 91-99, and the other two 92-98.
+Bohachuck came into the fight ranked as number one by the WBC at super welterweight and in the top five of the WBO and IBF rankings.